melvinvarkey/bigipsecurity/README.md

 * `BIGipServer~EE_ORACLE=rd5o00000000000000000000ffffc0000201o80`
 * `BIGipServer~ES~test.example.com=rd3o20010112000000000000000000000030o80`

-After decoding of the BIG-IP persistence cookie value an attacker can receive an internal IP address, port number, and routed domain for backend servers.
+After decoding of the BIG-IP persistence cookie value an attacker can get an internal IP address, port number, and routed domain for backend servers.
-In some cases an attacker can also retreive sensitive informaion via `<pool_name>` suffix of the cookie name.
+In some cases an attacker can also get sensitive informaion recorded in `<pool_name>` suffix of the cookie name.
-For example, if an administrator give meaningful name to server pool (e.g. Sharepoint, 10.1.1.0, AD_prod) an attacker will get some additional information about network.
+For example, if an administrator give meaningful name to server pool (e.g., Sharepoint, 10.1.1.0, AD_prod) an attacker will get some additional information about network.
 Besides, an attacker detects that BIG-IP system is used in network infrustructure.

 #### Testing